 In an ingenious example of industrial design emulating nature, the serrated blade edge is combined with comb‑like teeth to produce a porous trailing edge, reducing noise by over 10 percent compared with the previous industry standard.

-While residents in adjacent neighborhoods can thus be spared sound pollution, the new turbine should also give consumers and operators an edge in the market: Beyond the creative engineering of the blade, which allows power output to be preserved in restricted zones such as near residential areas, the optimized generator and a modularized component concept help to bring down the levelized cost of energy (LCoE) for wind power even further."
+While residents in adjacent neighbourhoods can thus be spared sound pollution, the new turbine should also give consumers and operators an edge in the market: Beyond the creative engineering of the blade, which allows power output to be preserved in restricted zones such as near residential areas, the optimized generator and a modularized component concept help to bring down the levelized cost of energy (LCoE) for wind power even further."

 - "New Siemens onshore wind turbine offers less noise at optimum performance"- Wind Power and Renewables Division Siemens AG -